About The Cornerstone Award

 The Cornerstone Award is designed to recognize and honor unsung heroes in our news organizations who meaningfully and significantly contribute to the accomplishments of our publications without recognition.
 About these folks, we ask the question: “Where would we be without them?”
 These individuals are the lifeblood of our operations, consistently providing the support and commitment needed to keep our departments and publications thriving.

 Submit a nomination letter detailing why your candidate deserves this prestigious recognition.
 Highlight the person’s dedication, service and the impact the individual has made on your team and organization.
 All employees are eligible.
 There are no specific requirements other than demonstrating dedicated service and unwavering support.
-While a journalist may be recognized with this honor, the intent of the award is to bring attention to someone working in the background.
+While a journalist may be recognized with this honor, the award intends to bring attention to someone working in the background.
+Entries are closed now and will reopen in 2026.

 Entry fee $50.